 Ingon ana ang mobunal.
 Morag mopatay ug halas nga buot mopaak nimo.

+GM.
 Jose Diaz Caballero

 Our club specialises in De Campo 1-2-3 Original, the famous system of Eskrima developed by Jose Diaz Caballero in 1925 at the age of 18, and set out in a written "lesson plan" that is still used as the core curriculum of De Campo 1-2-3 Original today.

 De Campo 1-2-3 Original was subjected to trial and testing in numerous documented Juego Todo matches before the 1950s, in which the founder, Grandmaster Jose Caballero, emerged victorious in all of his fights.
 Besides this well known fact, De Campo can be applied in many self-defence situations with the use of any weapons of opportunity.
 Its rigorous form of training also provides anyone with an excellent program of exercise for health and fitness.

 If your interest is in stick fighting/sparring, you will find that the combat strategy of De Campo can match or outmatch any skilled Eskrimador given the proper understanding of the principles and consistent training of the well-thought-out curriculum of this beautiful Filipino martial art.